 We can formulate some rules now, as the responsibilities overlap:

 Below are some reasons to justify this:

 - CSS is quite cheap to interpret as it’s declarative.
-We can parallelize the creation of in-memory representation of style and we can defer the calculation of style properties until the elements are painted.
+We can parallelize the creation of an in-memory representation of style and we can defer the calculation of style properties until the elements are painted.